Strange Pilgrims: María dos Prazeres

 Maria dos Prazeres has recently had a vision of death at the age of seventy-six and wants to make all preparations before her death.
 She has picked out a plot for her burial on the hill cemetery, Montjuich.
 She meticulously trains her dog Noi to travel to the cemetery and to be able to pick out her grave on the vast hill so that he can visit and shed tears there every Sunday.
 She also makes sure her grave stone is nameless, like other anarchists chose under in Francoist Spain.
 She also held a long-standing relationship with the Count of Cardona, a man who worked under Francisco Franco, but the relationship was cut off because it had become stale.
 One rainy day in November, she gets a ride from the cemetery back home and she finds that she had made an error in interpreting her vision.

 Seventeen Poisoned Englishmen

-An aging South American lady makes the long boat trip to Europe to see the pope and is disappointed to find herself surrounded by death.
+Prudencia Linero, a grieving widow, travels to Naples, Italy, after the death of her husband.
+She is motivated by a deep desire to see the Pope, believing it will help her find solace.
+However, her journey is marked by cultural shocks and disappointment.
+The chaotic and indifferent atmosphere of Naples contrasts starkly with her expectations of the solemnity associated with the Pope's presence.
+During her stay, she becomes increasingly overwhelmed by the city’s indifference to violence and decay.
+She encounters grotesque sights, including the titular "seventeen poisoned Englishmen," which symbolizes the absurdity and indifference she perceives in her surroundings.
+Despite her efforts, Prudencia's pilgrimage leaves her feeling disillusioned, highlighting themes of grief, cultural disconnection, and the struggle to find meaning amidst loss.

 Tramontana

-The narrator and his family have to seek shelter from the paranormal Catalan wind known as "Tramontana" while on vacation.
+The narrator describes his family's journey through a village where the locals are inexplicably terrified of the tramontana, a cold, northern wind that sweeps through the area.
+The wind is portrayed as a mysterious and almost supernatural force that seems to control the villagers' behavior.
+They react to its presence with anxiety, fear, and a sense of inevitability, leading the narrator to explore the strange grip it holds over them.
+The story touches on themes of superstition, the unknown, and the irrational fear that something beyond human control can impose itself on daily life.
+The narrator's observations reveal the intense psychological and emotional effects that the wind has on the community, even though the wind itself is a natural phenomenon.